jmcclenon/AWS/README.md

 # AWS
 Notes and Resources for AWS

-This respository is dedicated to all things pertaining to AWS certification.
-Topics will include such things as the AWS services list and descriptions, networking (VPC), Troubleshooting, programming, IPv4, IPv6, continuous delivery, exam guides, security, and best practices.
+This repository is dedicated to the Certified Developer credential for AWS.
+Th
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzA1NzUyOTBdfQ==
+eyJoaXN0b3J5IjpbLTM1NTc1Njc5NCwtMTg3MDU3NTI5MF19
 -->